Macau Wine Museum

 The Macau Wine Museum (葡萄酒博物馆; Museu do Vinho) is a wine museum in Sé, Macau, China.
 It is located next to the Grand Prix Museum.

 History

 The museum was inaugurated on 25 December 1995.

 Description

 The museum spans over an area of 1,400 m2.
 Its collection contains 1,115 different wines.
-Its earliest bottle is a 1815 Martle.
+Its earliest bottle is an 1815 Martle.
 The museum is divided into three sections: history of wine-making, wine collections, and wine displays.

 Portuguese wines are displayed in accordance with the vintages respective region of origin and a wine tasting station.